gploumpis/angular-seed-browserify/README.md

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app demonstrates a prety nice integration of Angular and [Browserify](http://browserify.org) and serves as a template for self contained consumable modules.
+The seed app demonstrates a pretty nice integration of Angular and [Browserify](http://browserify.org) and serves as a template for self contained consumable modules.
 ### Features

 * Structure that makes the directory and app structure consistent with the architectural design of the app and helps tooling.
 * Developers always work and test code on a minified and packaged version of the app (source maps included), same as a production environment
-* Developers can have their test suits always running so as to immediatelly identify breaking changes
+* Developers can have their test suits always running so as to immediately identify breaking changes
 * Code coverage
 * Addition of new test cases with no configuration
 * Script dependencies are easy to track